 Perhaps one of the most popular cardiovascular training methods on the market, interval training combines short periods of rest with max effort bursts of activity.
 Benefits include getting in a quick workout and building up your capacity for intense work.
 On the bright side, these workouts tend to be short and sweet.
 On the other hand, they’re usually extremely tough (so maybe not so “sweet” after all).

 Get Moving: Get the structure and precision of heart rate training without leaving your living room with DailyBurn’s Inferno HR program.
-Launching in December, this program offers live heart rate feedback in real-time on your TV screen, alongside a new high-intensity training program.
-Plus, it provides the perfect combination of flexibility (you can do it from almost anywhere) and intensity.
+New for Spring 2014, the program offers live heart rate feedback in real-time on your TV screen, alongside a new high-intensity training program.
+Plus, it provides the perfect combination of flexibility (you can do it from almost anywhere) and intensity — customized to any fitness level.

 2. Group Fitness Classes